yo3gfh/locker/README.md

 http://www.cityinthesky.co.uk/opensource/dcpcrypt/

-Go to Package->Online Package Manager and install DCPCrypt TNX to all good ppl who ported it to Lazarus!
+Go to Package->Online Package Manager and install DCPCrypt<br>
+TNX to all good ppl who ported it to Lazarus!

 This program is free software: you can redistribute it and/or modify